Rome Colosseum Tours

 What to bring

-When you pack your backpack don't forget the receipt that you will receive by email when you book the tour (the tickets will be given to you by the guide); if you can't print it don't worry because showing your email or giving your personal information will be enough.
+When you pack your backpack, don't forget the receipt that you receive by e-mail when you book the tour (the tickets will be given to you by the guide); if you can't print it, don't worry because showing your e-mail or giving your personal information will be enough.
 In the Colosseum and especially in the Forum it is very hot so bring water, a hat, sunscreen and cool clothes if it is summer.
 Although the guided tours are not usually long, bring something to eat as food is usually not included in the tours in this area.

 How to get to the meeting point

-The meeting point will almost always be near the Colosseum and the guide will tell you how to find it, so you can't miss it.
-To get to the Colosseum from the center of Rome you can use the metro line B to the Colosseo stop (the easiest option), buses C3, 60, 81, 85, 87, 175, 628 or streetcar number 3.
-If you are staying in the center of Rome you can also go for a walk; the Colosseum, although not in the center, is accessible on foot.
+The meeting point will almost always be near the Colosseum and the guide will tell you how to find it, so you can't get lost.
+To get to the Colosseum from the center of Rome you can take the metro line B to the Colosseo stop (the easiest option), buses C3, 60, 81, 85, 87, 175, 628 or streetcar number 3.
+If you are staying in the center of Rome you can also take a walk; the Colosseum, although not in the center, is accessible on foot.

 Eating in the area

-If you finish the tour of the Colosseum and the Forum at lunch or dinner time, it is best to move away from the area to avoid crowds and reheated food (a sin considering the pizzas and pastas you can have in Rome), but if you take the guided tour you have the option to ask the guide to recommend a nearby place that is not too touristy and enjoy a more authentic meal.
+If you finish the Colosseum and Forum tour at lunch or dinner time, it is best to stay away from the area to avoid crowds and reheated food (a sin considering the pizzas and pastas you can have in Rome), but if you take the guided tour you have the option to ask the guide to recommend a nearby place that is not too touristy and enjoy a more authentic meal.

 If you are traveling with someone with reduced mobility, make sure that the guided tour you choose is adapted for this group.
 The Colosseum has several wheelchairs available for visitors.

 You will have plenty of time to take pictures of the Colosseum outside, during the visit enjoy the explanations and let yourself be seduced by the surroundings.
-In return, I'll write down a couple of places from which you can take stunning photos of these two monuments:
+In return, I'll point out a couple of places from which you can take stunning photos of these two monuments:

-- The view of the Forum from the Plaza del Campidoglio and the Capitoline Museums is spectacular and you will not have to pay an entrance fee as in other viewpoints in the city.
+- The view of the Forum from Piazza del Campidoglio and the Capitoline Museums is spectacular and you will not have to pay admission as in other viewpoints in the city.

 What to do with backpacks and luggage

-Finally, please note that you will not be able to enter the Colosseum with large backpacks or luggage, so avoid taking this guided tour the day before you leave for the airport or just upon arrival without stopping by the hotel.
+Finally, keep in mind that you will not be able to enter the Colosseum with large backpacks or luggage, so avoid taking this guided tour the day before you leave for the airport or just upon arrival without stopping by the hotel.

-Along with the Colosseum, the Vatican Museums are the most emblematic enclave of Rome and have so much to offer that it is worth visiting them with the company of someone who can tell you all its history in a pleasant way.
-You can check this article I wrote about St Peter's Basilica Tickets:.
+Along with the Colosseum, the Vatican Museums are the most emblematic site in Rome and have so much to offer that it is worth visiting them with the company of someone who can tell you all its history in a pleasant way.
+You can check this article I wrote about The best guided tours of the Vatican ⛪.

-Nor would I forget the Galleria Borghese, one of the most spectacular places in the city and that often goes unnoticed by tourists.
-I leave here the guide of Borghese Gardens and Gallery Tours & Tickets: so you can consult it.
+I would also not forget the Galleria Borghese, one of the most spectacular places in the city and that often goes unnoticed by tourists.
+I leave here the guide of Borghese Gardens and Gallery Tours & Tickets for your reference.

-If you prefer more complete tours of the city, I recommend you to read Best Rome Tours:.
+If you prefer more complete tours of the city, I recommend you to read Top 11 tours of Rome.
 I am sure you will find the one that best suits your tastes, as the offer of tours and guided tours of the city is endless!